DevRegard/springBoardTrip/README.md

 To run this project, you should create a database calld "trip", and import trip.sql into it.

-I have developed backend bulletin boards such as member registration and login, notices, frequently asked questions, Q&A, admin page, and secret posts.
+I have developed backend bulletin boards such as member registration and login, notices, FAQ, Q&A, admin page, and secret posts.

 The template design utilized open source, and the front-end was made to suit the atmosphere.
 (Notice, Login)